-As it currently stands, the Education Days are a valuable and popular service provided by CAD.
-It is recognised by professional across the sector, especially those working in drug and community services as well as strategy and policy development.
+CAD Education Days are recognised by professionals across the sector as a valuable and popular service for those working in the frontline of drug and community services as well those engaged in strategy and policy development.

-This event has evolved from the CAD Weekends for parents and voluntary community workers developed by Coolmine Therapeutic Community and continued by CAD as a federation of community groups.
-Over the years as drug issues became the focus of Government policy and increased expenditure and strategic planning measures were adopted to ensure drug services were available in communities where they were needed most, it became apparent that those taking part in these courses were new to post workers as opposed to voluntary community workers.
+This event has evolved from the CAD Weekends for parents and voluntary community workers developed by CAD as a federation of community groups.
+Over the years, as drug issues became the focus of Government policy and increased expenditure and strategic planning measures were adopted to ensure drug services were available in communities where they were needed most, it became apparent that those taking part in these courses were new to post workers as opposed to voluntary community workers.

 This change in participant group led to a shift in emphasis for the course from one that provided training in practical skills associated with forming and maintaining community groups, to one that placed more emphasis on drug information, motivating change, and local and personal experiences of drug use and its attendant issues.
-Since the focus of the training was now people working in the drugs field, CAD discovered fewer participants were willing to take part for a full weekend.
-This has led to the present day format of the course being offered for one day three times per annum.
+As the focus of the training moved to people working in the drugs field, CAD discovered fewer participants were willing to take part for a full weekend.
+This has led to the present day format of the course.